 If so, you need to register your business with the State Department of Assessment and Taxation.
 This department will assess the value of the personal property used by your business.
 You are required to pay personal property tax to the State, County, and Glen Echo on this assessed value.
 Corporations must file their charters with the state and renew these applications yearly when filing their returns

-Although they are copied from a disk provided by the Clerk-Treasurer, the guidelines presented above do not constitute an “official” version, which can be obtained only from an official of the Town.
+Although they are copied from a disk provided by the Town Manager, the guidelines presented above do not constitute an “official” version, which can be obtained only from an official of the Town.